-In Vaccine Safety Report 2 (on page 10), we also CAEFISS quarterly reports do not routinely contain published a CAEFISS chart from their 2014 Summary information on reporting rates of adverse events Report.
-It was based on reporting rates per 100,000 in Canada.
-Their summary reports do contain this population (rather than per doses distributed).
-The information, either by population counts or by vaccine reporting rates for all age groups combined were given doses distributed.
-The CAEFISS 2013-2015 Summary as follows: Report has apparently been delayed.
+CAEFISS quarterly reports do not routinely contain information on reporting rates of adverse events in Canada.
+Their summary reports do contain this information, either by population counts or by vaccine doses distributed.
+The CAEFISS 2013-2015 Summary Report has apparently been delayed.
 Last winter an email inquiry informed us, it would be published in April 2018.
 However it has not yet appeared on-line.